AppSignal for PHP configuration options

 The location of the app on the host's file system.

-resource attribute helps AppSignal clean up backtraces by stripping away the absolute app path of backtrace lines.
-This way only paths within the context of the project directory is shown.
+Helps AppSignal clean up backtraces by stripping the absolute app path from backtrace lines, showing only paths within the project directory.
 This makes our Backtrace links feature possible.

 filter_attributes